 - Hidden: The object will be hidden until the reactor core is destroyed or beamed

 - Phase: This determines the start time for objects that repeat their behavior in a loop.
-Adjusting the phase to make objects start at different times.
+Adjust the phase to make objects start at different times.

 - Cooldown: This is the time between repeated actions like shooting

 Some objects have signals that allow them to trigger actions on other objects.
 For example, enemies have a Destroyed signal that activates when the enemy is destroyed.
-This is the same mechanism that allows the exit to appear when the reactor core is beamed.
+This is the same mechanism that allows the exit to appear when the reactor core is beamed or for buttons to activate laser gates.

 To connect a signal, click the Add button below the signal then click the Select button.
 Finally, select the object that you want to trigger.
 The property inspector will show the target object and action that will be triggered on that target object.
 Some objects have multiple actions that you can trigger.
 You can add as many connections as you’d like for each signal.